 Lashmar Conservation Park (363 hectares) is the key conservation park in eastern Kangaroo Island for recreation among a natural environment, providing day visit areas, camping, barbecue areas, and access to Chapman River and Antechamber Bay.
-It is one of the most popular parks in Kangaroo Island and was originally constituted in 1993, with various additions to the park since.
+It is one of the most popular parks in Kangaroo Island with locals and island visitors alike.